Kaki no Tane (Kakipi): All About the Japanese Rice Cracker

 Minoya Arare (minoya-arare.com)

 Minoya Arare is a confectionery company located in Yokohama, Kanagawa Prefecture.
-Tomoe Brand’s Hot Kakidane Arare marketed in Hawaii has its roots in the Kakipi of Minoya Arare.
+Tomoe Brand’s Hot Kakidane Arare sold in Hawaii has its roots in the Kakipi of Minoya Arare.

 Recommended Kaki no Tane Products